-An FSA can include several types of tax-favored accounts.
-The two most common are Medical Reimbursement Accounts (MRA) and Dependent Care Accounts (DCA).
-Note that MRAs are sometimes called “health FSAs.”
+Two common FSA accounts are Medical Reimbursement Accounts (MRA) and Dependent Care Accounts (DCA).
+Note that MRAs are often called “health FSAs.”

 A DCA can reimburse employees for the cost of eligible dependent care while the employee and their spouse are working.
 The care must be for a qualified individual at a qualified care site.
 Qualified individuals include an employee’s dependent children until their 13th birthday, and an employee’s spouse or dependent relative that is physically or mentally incapable of self-care and lives with the employee for more than half the year.
 Qualified care sites include licensed daycares and nurseries, unlicensed relative care, pre-schools, licensed elderly daycares, in-home care, and summer day camps and school-based programs.

 Employees should consider the following when deciding whether or not to utilize an FSA.

 - Employees will be required to substantiate reimbursements by providing proof, typically in the form of a receipt.

 - All funds contributed are subject to the “use it or lose it” rule.
 In other words, any funds remaining in the FSA at the end of the year are forfeited to the employer.
 Employers are allowed to mitigate some of this liability for MRAs by allowing a limited carryover or by a allowing grace period (during which employees can spend FSA dollars from one year on claims incurred during the first two and a half months of the next year).
 An employer is only allowed to choose one, but is not obligated to choose either.

 - Since FSAs are established under Section 125 of the IRS code, they are also subject to qualifying event rules.
 Once an employee has made their elections for the year under an FSA, they cannot change those elections mid-year unless they have a qualifying event.

 Employers should consider the following when deciding whether or not to offer their employees an FSA.